fwoeck/voice/README.md

 ## Project Status

-We don't consider the Voice platform production ready at this point.
-It's being tested internally and will very likely be modified as we see fit.
-As soon as things stabilize, we'll hit 1.0 and will switch to semantic versioning.
+**We don't consider the Voice platform production ready at this point.** It's being tested internally and will very likely be modified as we see fit.
+As soon as things stabilize, we'll hit 1.0 and switch to semantic versioning.

 ## Getting Started